I enjoy doing DIY projects around the house. It's a great way to make use of free time.

 I Love Twig Chandeliers!

 I love twig chandeliers!
 I was first introduced to the concept when a friend pointed one out to me online.
 I was impressed, and I thought a lighting fixture made from natural materials would be a wonderful addition to my seashore-themed dining room.

 Then, however, my eyes wandered over to the right, and I saw the price tag of my coveted item.
 It was $1,200! really did love the chandelier, but there was no way I could afford to plop down that much cash for a rustic lighting fixture.
 Even so, I couldn’t get the handmade twig chandelier out of my head.
 It kept nagging me, telling me I just had to have one.

-Part of the problem was that the expensive chandeliers I saw online are extremely labor intensive.
+Part of the problem was that the expensive chandeliers I saw online were extremely labor-intensive.
 Still, I began to wonder . . . could I figure out how to make a twig chandelier on my own?
-I’m pretty crafty, and I just happened to have a chandelier that I thought would be perfect for the project I had in mind.
-So I gave it a try.
+I’m pretty crafty, and I just happened to have a chandelier that I thought would be perfect for the project I had in mind, so I gave it a try.

 I did keep in mind that making one would be frustrating, tedious, and intricate.
 It’s not like you can follow a blueprint or a real plan.
 Working with natural materials is not an exact science.
 Twigs and limbs are crooked, twisted, and imperfect.
 Of course, it’s those same imperfections that make the rustic chandeliers so charming, in my opinion.

 If you still want to know how to make a twig chandelier, you might like these tips from someone who’s been through the ordeal.